Xilmi/Rotp-Fusion/README.md

 ## What's New

 2024.07.12 (BR)
+- Updated release notes.

+2024.07.12 (BR)
 - Remaining years to next council will be shown on the yellow alert sprite too.
 - Fixed council percentage not being saved.
 - Added option to skip after council tech sharing notifications.
+- Removed "Governor full refresh on load"-Option.
+  - Useless since the governor panel is closed when leaving the game panel.

 2024.07.10 (BR)